JJMN22/sc2-hotkeys/README.md

 # Marcel's Starcraft II hotkeys

 This is a fork of Marcel's Starcraft II hotkeys.
 There are a few key rebindings.
-One is to move drag scroll to the key "R".
+One is to move drag scroll to the key "E".
 I dislike the tension in my right hand when I squeeze the thumb button and scroll to move.
-Correspondingly all keys mapped to "R" originally are now mapped to "E", and the control group for "E" is removed.

 ==============================